Homotopy-theoretic E-theory and n-order: Conclusion

 \section{Conclusion}

-We have shown that the triangulated categories $\SW_\bu$, $\Bootstrap_\E^G$ and $\Bootstrap_\E(X)$ have infinite $n$\nb-order for every $n\in\N$ by relating them with certain ring spectra.
+We have shown that certain triangulated categories related to \Cstar{}algebras have infinite $n$\nb-order for every $n\in\N$ by relating them with certain ring spectra.
 This means that they share many structural properties of algebraic triangulated categories, but it is not clear whether they are actually algebraic.
-To conclude, we mention that in the specific case of the derived category of $\Kspc$\nb-module spectra there is an equivalence to an algebraic triangulated category, but it is not known whether this equivalence is triangulated; see \cite{Patchkoria:Alg_Class}*{Example~5.3.1}.
+To conclude, we mention that in the specific case of the derived category of $\Kspc$\nb-module spectra there is an equivalence to an algebraic triangulated category, but it is not known whether this equivalence is triangulated; see \cite{Patchkoria:Alg_Class}*{Theorem~3.1.4.(ii)}.

 \begin{bibsection} \begin{biblist}

 \bib{Angeltveit}{article}{ author={Angeltveit, Vigleik}, title={Topological Hochschild homology and cohomology of $A_\infty$ ring spectra}, journal={Geom.
 Topol.}, volume={12}, date={2008}, number={2}, pages={987--1032}, issn={1465-3060}, review={\MRref{2403804}{ (2009e:55012)}}, doi={10.2140/gt.2008.12.987}, }